-Recoupment (that is the ability of the dominant firm to raise prices once other competitors have been foreclosed and thus recoup its costs associated with predatory pricing) is not a formal precondition of predatory pricing under article 102 TFEU (France Telecom v Commission Case C-202/07 France Telecom ECLI:EU:C:2009:214).
-The Guidance Paper, however, suggests that the Commission will likely assess the impact of below-cost pricing on consumers as part of its analysis (paragraph paragraph 69-71).
+Recoupment (that is, the ability of the dominant firm to raise prices once other competitors have been foreclosed and thus recoup its costs associated with predatory pricing) is not a formal precondition of predatory pricing under article 102 of the TFEU (France Telecom v Commission Case C-202/07 France Telecom ECLI:EU:C:2009:214).
+The Guidance Paper, however, suggests that the Commission will likely assess the impact of below-cost pricing on consumers as part of its analysis (paragraphs 69 to 71).